Get 650 miles free Supercharging

 Is charging a Tesla cheaper than petrol?

 Yes, significantly.
-Home charging a Tesla at 27p/kWh for 200 miles/week costs around £759/year.
-The equivalent petrol car (35 mpg) at 132p/litre would cost approximately £3,148/year — over 4× more expensive.
-Even on an average public charging tariff, an EV is cheaper to run than a petrol car.
+Home charging a Tesla at 25p/kWh for 200 miles/week costs around £700/year.
+On an EV tariff (6–9p/kWh overnight), it drops below £250/year.
+The equivalent petrol car (35 mpg) at 158p/litre costs approximately £2,134/year — over 3× more expensive.
+Even Supercharging at peak rates is cheaper than petrol.

 What is the Supercharger cost per kWh in the UK?